-5. Nearness of Children's Homes to School - We use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+Nearness of children's homes to school - we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
+When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.

 The home of the child is established by the fact that they reside there permanently or where parents have shared responsibility for a child following the breakdown of their relationship and the child lives for part of the week with each parent.